 Just because the glass damage is smaller doesn’t mean replacing a car window is any cheaper.
 In fact, it falls in about the same price range — typically several hundred dollars.
 That’s because it’s a more labor-intensive job, so you’ll need to pay more for the time spent installing the window.

 In most cases, if the window damage wasn’t caused by a collision, it won’t affect your rates.
 This isn’t a universal rule, though, so check the details of your policy.

 Depending on where you live and on your specific policy, a deductible might not even apply.
-Some states require that for windshield repair, insurance companies cannot apply a deductible.
+Some states require that for repair, carriers cannot apply a deductible.
 Even outside of states with this requirement, your policy might not include a deductible for glass repair, so check your policy or talk to your agent to be sure.

 Regardless, though, you’ll also want to consider the impact a claim will have on your rates.
 If you were in an accident that you caused, you might see a spike in your rates, as you’ll be considered a riskier driver.

 If you’ve determined that your policy indeed covers your damage and that filing a claim is your best option, your next step is to contact your insurance company or agent to start the claims process.
 Depending on your company, you might be able to start the claim online or with a mobile app as well.

 You will most likely need to take pictures of the damage and explain what happened.
 This gives your agent a better idea of what occurred so they can determine if it was a covered event.

 After reviewing your evidence, the company will determine whether you do have a valid claim and might suggest a repair shop.
 Keep in mind that, in most cases, you can choose to use a different repair shop if you prefer.
 This is usually mandated by law.
 Still, by using the place your insurers recommend, you’ll probably receive a negotiated price on your services.